-Individuals marrying or forming a civil union in Rhode Island must apply for a license at a city or town clerk's office.
-State law restricts the ability of cities and towns to issue these licenses statewide.
+Couples marrying in Rhode Island must apply for a license at a city or town clerk's office.
 The license is valid for three months after the issuance date.
-The ceremony must take place in the presence of the officiant (the person performing the marriage or civil union) and two witnesses age 18 or older.
+The ceremony must take place in the presence of the officiant (the person performing the marriage) and two witnesses age 18 or older.

-Both partners must apply for the license in person and sign the application in the presence of a city or town clerk or assistant.
-Please be sure to contact the city or town office where you will apply for the license to verify their requirements and hours open to the public.
+Both people must apply for the license in person and sign the application in the presence of a city or town clerk or his or her assistant.
+Please be sure to contact the city or town office where you will apply for the license to verify their identification requirements and hours open to the public.

-- If at least one partner lives in Rhode Island, the marriage or civil union license is valid in any city or town and the ceremony may take place anywhere in Rhode Island.
+- If both applicants live in Rhode Island, apply for the license from the city/town clerk of the residence of either applicant.
+The marriage license is valid in any city or town in Rhode Island and the couple may be married anywhere in Rhode Island.

 Provide required identification and legal documents